-An in-depth Walkthrough of GRPO in NeMo RL#
+An In-depth Walkthrough of GRPO in NeMo RL#

-This guide details the Group Relative Policy Optimization(GRPO) implementation within NeMo RL.
-We’ll walk through essential aspects including data handling, policy model training, fast generation, and the specifics of the GRPO loss function and its enhancements.
+This guide details the Group Relative Policy Optimization (GRPO) implementation within NeMo RL.
+We walk through data handling, policy model training, fast generation, and the GRPO loss function.

 Quickstart: Launch a GRPO Run#

 To get started quickly, use the script examples/run_grpo_math.py, which demonstrates how to train a model on math problems using GRPO.
-You can launch this script locally or via Slurm.
+You can launch this script locally or through Slurm.
 For detailed instructions on setting up Ray and launching a job with Slurm, refer to the cluster documentation.

 We recommend launching the job using uv: